 About

-Richard is a barrister at Regent Chambers based in Shortland Street Auckland New Zealand.
+Richard is a barrister at Acacia Chambers based in Auckland New Zealand.

 He typically appears in the District and High Courts on a range of criminal litigation.
 He has extensive experience in prosecuting regulatory cases.
 Also appearing as defence counsel and as Amicus (appointed by the Court to assist the trial Judge).
 He has a particular expertise in criminal jury trials, disciplinary proceedings and coronial inquests.